garrandall/popular-music-data/tracks/nothing-s-gonna-stop-us-now-starship.md

 Nothing's gonna stop us

-Ooh, all that I need is you
+Oh, all that I need is you
 All that I ever need
 And all that I want to do
 Is hold you forever and ever and ever, hey